Infinium8/Scavenger/README.md

 # Scavenger

-⚡️ A lightning-fast static resource search library for React
+⚡️ A lightning-fast static resource search library for React.

 ## Navigation